wombleton/gitlaw-nz/acts/U/Unclaimed Money Act 1971.md

     provided that the Commissioner may make available for publication the names of owners of unclaimed money paid to the Commissioner under this Act or any former Act and the amounts received belonging to those owners.

-    (2) Every person who wilfully acts in contravention of the provisions of this section is liable on summary conviction before a District Court Judge to imprisonment for a term not exceeding 6 months or to a fine not exceeding $200\.
+    (2) Every person who wilfully acts in contravention of the provisions of this section is liable on conviction before a District Court Judge to imprisonment for a term not exceeding 6 months or to a fine not exceeding $200\.

     Compare: 1932 No 11 [s 31(4), (5)][43]

+    Section 12(2): amended, on 1 July 2013, by [section 413][44] of the Criminal Procedure Act 2011 (2011 No 81).

     Section 12(2): amended, on 1 April 1980, pursuant to [section 18(2)][39] of the District Courts Amendment Act 1979 (1979 No 125).

 ##### 13 Offences

-*   Every person commits an offence, and is liable on summary conviction to a fine not exceeding $500, who wilfully or negligently---
+*   Every person commits an offence, and is liable on conviction to a fine not exceeding $500, who wilfully or negligently---

     *   (a) being a holder, fails to comply with any provision of [section 6][7], [section 7][8], subsection (1) of [section 8][9], or [section 10][11], or with any condition on which the Commissioner has granted exemption under [section 9][10]; or

     *   (b) being a director, manager, secretary, or other officer of the holder, authorises or permits that failure to comply.

-    Compare: 1932 No 11 [ss 29(1)][44], [31(5)][43]
+    Compare: 1932 No 11 [ss 29(1)][45], [31(5)][43]

+    Section 13: amended, on 1 July 2013, by [section 413][44] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 14 Consequential amendments